grrrwaaa/gct753/src/pages/evolutionary.md

 ## Natural and artificial evolution

 The theory of natural evolution combines **population, diversity, heredity and selection**.
 Evolution requires a **population** of individuals that exhibit **diversity** (both similarities and variations between each other, both within and between species).
 These individuals can produce new individuals; offspring that exhibit similarites with the parent(s) through **heredity**.
-However not all of the population can successfully reproduce; Charles Darwin's theory of natural **selection** proposed in 1859 that the section of the population that reproduces is not random, but regulated by environmental constraints (such as available food, populations of symbionts, predators and parasites, and so on).
+However not all of the population can successfully reproduce.
+Any factor that affects the possibility of an individual reproducing, thus also affects what characteristics are inherited in the population as a whole.
+Charles Darwin's theory of natural **selection**, proposed in 1859, is that the section of the population that can reproduce is not entirely random, but rather is regulated by interactions between inherited characteristics and environmental constraints (such as available food, populations of symbionts, predators and parasites, and so on).
+Accordingly, the characteristics of a species may change over time (**evolution**), forming a history that can be investigated through the fossil records.

 ![Origin of the Species](img/origin_of_the_species.jpg)

-Artificial evolution mirrors this abstract structure:
+**Artificial evolution** is a form of computational simulation whose process mirrors the abstract structure of natural evolution:

 - Maintain a population of finite individuals (which can reproduce)
 - Support variation (including new characteristics) in the population
 - Provide a mechanism of heredity between generations
 - Provide a mechanism of selection

-The main differences are that the underlying mechanisms specified by us in advance.
-Most importantly, *the mechanism of selection is usually predetermined and static*.
-This is an important difference between *artificial* and *natural* evolution: most artificial systems are used toward a particular goal (*teleological*, even in artistic pursuits), natural evolution is adaptive in an open-ended, undirected, goal-less (*non-teleological*) manner\*. *Natural evolution does not imply progress*, since the environment (and selective criteria) evolves along with each species.
+The main systematic differences are that the underlying mechanisms specified by us in advance, as are the initial populations and environmental conditions (if any).
+Most importantly, *the mechanism of selection is usually predetermined*.

+This underscores a fundamental difference between *artificial* and *natural* evolution: most artificial systems are used toward a particular goal (*teleological*, even in artistic pursuits), natural evolution is adaptive in an open-ended, undirected, goal-less (*non-teleological*).
+In contrast, *natural evolution does not imply progress*, since the environmental conditions (and selective criteria) evolve along with each species.
 Since there is no absolute goal or progress, the most we can measure in natural evolution is the changing frequencies over time of individual species, or of individual characteristics of a population.

 > \* A debate has arisen in recent years regarding evidence (or the lack thereof) for transcendental, teleological aspects of natural evolution; partly driven by conflicts between religous edicts and evolutionary science.
 Regardless of personal beliefs, in the context of this course we should approach the subject of evolution with a philosophical attitude that avoids essentialist thought.

 ### Viability and ecosystemic evolution

 The survival of a natural species depends on its *viability*; the ability of enough individuals to live long enough to reproduce within an unpredictable environment.
 There is no pre-defined (*a priori*) fitness measure.
-Most artificial evolutionary however systems impose a *fitness* measure that is extremely unnatural, gearing evolution toward a desired, fixed metric (some critics compare it more to *selective breeding*).
+Most artificial evolutionary systems however impose a *fitness* measure that is extremely unnatural, gearing evolution toward a desired, fixed metric (some critics compare it more to *selective breeding*).
 Such artificial evolution will not match the creative diversity of natural evolution.

-Nevertheless, an artificial, viability-oriented evolution is sometimes used in the more theoretical and aesthetic branches of artificial life research.
-In these cases the viability measure arises as an emergent property of underlying energetic/metabolic survival and collective effects of multiple species and non-living dynamics of the environment.
-For this reason this is sometimes called *ecosystemic selection*.
+Nevertheless, an artificial, viability-oriented form of evolution may be used for more theoretical and aesthetic branches of artificial life research.
+In these cases the viability measure arises as an emergent property of underlying laws of the world, such as the requirement to maintain energetic/metabolic balance or to maintain structural integrity, as well as the collective effects of multiple species and non-living dynamics within the environment.
+For this reason a viability-oriented approach is sometimes referred to as *ecosystemic selection*.
 [See discussion here](http://link.springer.com/chapter/10.1007%2F978-3-540-78761-7_42)

-### Common misconceptions
+### Survival of the viable

 Darwin's theory is sometimes misrepresented as "survival of the fittest" or even the competitive "law of the jungle".
 We have already seen that the notion of "fittest" is misguided, since it implies a static absolute measure for something that is both dynamic and highly contextual.
 An individual or species does not need to be the fittest, merely fit enough to be viable.
 Nor is competition the prime mode of interaction between species; most species are relatively independent, and the ones that do closely interact are more likely to be collaborative (symbiotic, parasitic, etc.) than competitive.

-Evolution does not imply that individuals display selfish, competitive behavior.
-When Dawkins described evolution in terms of [selfish genes](http://en.wikipedia.org/wiki/The_Selfish_Gene), it indicates a gene-centric perspective on evolution that implies selfless and altruistic behavior in organisms.
+> Evolution does not imply that individuals display selfish, competitive behavior.
+When Dawkins described evolution in terms of [selfish genes](http://en.wikipedia.org/wiki/The_Selfish_Gene), it indicates a gene-centric perspective on evolution that implies selfless and sometimes altruistic behavior in organisms.

+### Neutral drift

+There is no reason to suppose that every variation affects viability (neither positively nor negatively).
 If a variation occurs that does not negatively or positively affect the reproductive capability of an individual in the environment, this variation is called **neutral**.
 Such neutral variations can tend to be accumulated over time (since there is a chance of variation at each reproduction), whose overall effect is to spread the gene pool of a population.
 If small changes can be accumulated in this way, over time the gene pool may even move quite far from the origin without major changes in selective fitness; this is called **neutral drift**.

-It may be an important mechanism to escape evolutionary dead-ends (local minima in the fitness landscape).
+> It may be an important mechanism to escape evolutionary dead-ends (local minima in the fitness landscape).
 This is certainly true for many artificial evolutionary systems.
 It has also been hypothesized as an explanation for the long chunks of apparently unused DNA in our own genome.

 Furthermore, natural evolution apperas to progress not in a smooth movement, but rather with periods of intense diversity and instability followed by extended periods of relative stability (a **"punctuated equilibrium"**).
-Neutral drift may be one explanation for this behavior, but this is not conclusive.
+Neutral drift has also been proposed as a possible explanation for this behavior.

 ## Heredity and variation: genetics